core-wg/oscore/draft-ietf-core-object-security.md

 The Inner and Outer Observe in the request MUST contain the Observe value of the original CoAP request; 0 (registration) or 1 (cancellation).

 Every time a client issues a new Observe request, a new Partial IV MUST be used (see {{cose-object}}), and so the payload and OSCORE option are changed.
 The server uses the Partial IV of the new request as the 'request\_piv' of all associated notifications (see {{AAD}}).
-The Partial IV of the registration is also used as 'request\_piv' of associated cancellations (see {{AAD}}).

 Intermediaries are not assumed to have access to the OSCORE security context used by the endpoints, and thus cannot make requests or transform responses with the OSCORE option which verify at the receiving endpoint as coming from the other endpoint.
 This has the following consequences and limitations for Observe operations.